 - Don’t sell off your stocks yet, good things come to those who wait.

 Writers use “good things come to those who wait” in the same way and for the same reasons that people use the phrase in everyday situations.
 It could be used in a narrator’s depiction of a scene or event.
 Or, it might be used in conversation between the characters.
 One character might use the proverb to remind another of the benefits of being patient.
-In another situation, it’s possible to imagine the phrase being used sarcastically.
+In another situation, it’s possible to imagine the phrase being used sarcastically, directed at an annoyance, and not in regard to something worth waiting for.

 The proverb “good things come to those who wait” is thought to have originated from another quote, “All things come to those who wait.”
-This comes from a poem by lady Mary Montgomerie Currie, writing under her pseudonym, Violet Fane.
+The proverb’s origins come from a poem by lady Mary Montgomerie Currie, writing under her pseudonym, Violet Fane.
 It was used in her poem ‘Tout vient a qui sait attendre.’
 Below is a quote from the text that shows the text in situ:

 All hoped-for things will come to you